plus-rkwitt/LatentSDEonHS/README.md

 ### Test System

 This code has been mainly tested on an Ubuntu Linux 22.04 with an Nvidia GTX 3090 GPU, CUDA 12.1 (driver version 530.30.02 ) and PyTorch v2.1.1.
-We have also tested the code running PyTorch 1.13 on the same system (CUDA 11.8).
+We have also tested the code on a system running PyTorch 1.13 (CUDA 11.8).

 # Experiments

-The following sections lists the settings we used to run the experiments from the manuscript.
+The following sections list the settings we used to run the experiments from the manuscript.
 In the configurations listed below, experiments are run on the first GPU in your system (`cuda:0`).

 The `logs` directory will hold (if `--enable-file-logging` is set and a valid directory is provided with `--log-dir`) **two** files per experiment, tracking (experiment-specific) performance measures, i.e., a JSON  (`.json`) file as well as an exact replica of the console output (the `.txt` file).
-Each file is identified by a unique experiment identifier.
+Each file is identified by a unique integer-valued experiment identifier.

 ## Rotating MNIST